AdamShmanske/Baltimore-City-Employee-Salary-Cluster-Analysis/README.md

 ### Anchor 3
 Anchor 3 is a cluster that is slightly low annual income, slightly low gross pay, and roughly average total days worked

 ![alt text](https://github.com/AdamShmanske/Baltimore-City-Employee-Salary-Cluster-Analysis/blob/main/Screen%20Shot%202020-10-20%20at%202.13.42%20PM.png)

+### Sum of minimum distance squared and average minimum distance squared.
+The sum of the minimum distance squared for our 199 datapoints is 162.3571, and the average minimum distance squared is 0.815864824.
+This low average minimum distance squared value means that most of our datapoints are close to their nearest cluster.

 ![alt text](https://github.com/AdamShmanske/Baltimore-City-Employee-Salary-Cluster-Analysis/blob/main/Screen%20Shot%202020-10-20%20at%201.50.57%20PM.png)

+### Calculating Datapoints Associated with Each Anchor
+For each individual datapoint, excel shows us the Z-Scores of the distance squared between each point and the 3 anchors.
+By using a minimum function, we can find the minimum distance squared between the closest cluster point.
+Using a Match function allows us to easily determine which anchor point this datapoint is closest to by using the minimum distance value.
+Finally, using a countif function allows us to count the amount of datapoints that are associated with each individual anchor point.
+These values are important as they show us the distribution of datapoints associated with each individual anchor.

 ![alt text](https://github.com/AdamShmanske/Baltimore-City-Employee-Salary-Cluster-Analysis/blob/main/Screen%20Shot%202020-10-20%20at%202.08.32%20PM.png)